 Shareholders are an important part of any business and can contribute to the success of the business.
 Business owners may handle the day-to-day operations of their business, but their shareholders deserve a say in the future of the business.

 When business owners attempt to make decisions or changes without shareholder input, they cut shareholders out of the decision-making process.
 As an investor, shareholders have a right to make their voices heard.

-If you feel that your rights are being overlooked, get in touch with our Dallas, Texas shareholder dispute lawyers.
+If you feel that your rights are being overlooked, get in touch with our Dallas, TX shareholder dispute lawyers.

 Overbearing and difficult shareholders can cause businesses to suffer as well.

 If you are a business owner, you may have to deal with shareholders who overstep their bounds and cause damage to your business.
-Our Dallas business litigation attorneys are available to help you protect your business from shareholder harassment.
+Our attorneys are available to help you protect your business from shareholder harassment.

 Businesses may face cases involving failure to pay dividends, wrongful acquisition of shares, or wrongful transfer of stock.
 It is important to resolve shareholder disputes quickly.
 Often, these disputes can be settled out of court through mediation or negotiation.
-If you are unable to avoid court, however, our Dallas business litigation lawyers stand ready to help.
+If you are unable to avoid court, however, our Dallas shareholder dispute attorneys stand ready to help.

 Learn how The Hunnicutt Law Group can help.
 Contact our team today.